 What is an SSL certificate?

-The SSL protocol requires authentication from both end like server and the browser to secure a connection.
+The SSL/TLS protocol requires an authentication from both end like web server and the browser to secure a connection.
 This is where the SSL certificate comes in.

 The SSL certificate is issued by a trusted Certificate Authority (CA).
 It helps to ensure that you are dealing with the right website or person through a secured connection.